 This briefing describes the main developments since mid-2013 in long-running disputes over the British Indian Ocean Territory (BIOT).Jump to full report >>

-Between 1968 and 1973 the British Government cleared the entire Chagos Archipelago of its inhabitants, in anticipation of a US military base on the biggest island, Diego Garcia.
+Between 1968 and 1973 the British Government cleared the entire Chagos Archipelago of its inhabitants in anticipation of a US military base on the biggest island, Diego Garcia.
 The Archipelago was made a colony, the British Indian Ocean Territory (BIOT).
-It subsequently became a British overseas territory.
+It subsequently became a British Overseas Territory.

 Two main disputes have arisen from these events.
 One has been between the Chagos Islanders and the British Government over the legality of their removal and whether they have a right to return.
 The other has been between the UK and Mauritius about sovereignty over the BIOT.
 In 1965 the UK undertook that it will cede sovereignty to Mauritius once the BIOT is no longer required for defence purposes.

-The UN Tribunal was more equivocal on sovereignty than the Mauritian Government, which brought the case, will have hoped.
+The UN Tribunal was more equivocal on sovereignty than the Mauritian Government, which brought the case, hoped it would be.
 It declined jurisdiction on the issue but found that the UK’s 1965 undertaking to cede sovereignty to Mauritius when the BIOT is no longer required for defence purposes is binding under international law.